 Went back out to the night market for skewers with banh trang and banana pancakes.

-Hunt for bracelets.
-Thuy and I got matching dresses #koreancouplestatus
+Hunted for bracelets.
+Thuy and I got matching dresses. #koreancouplestatus

 Tried to go back out around 10:30 PM hoping to get another mangosteen drink and the coconut dessert but most things were closing and all the vendors that were still there were packing up.